AustinT/AustinT.github.io/index.md

 ### Hiring me (for consulting or employment)

-I am currently _unavailable_ for full-time employment.
-If you are interested in hiring me for contract work please send me an email (but my availability for this will be limited due to my full-time employment).
+**Full-time**: I am not actively looking for new opportunities, but am always happy to hear about teams doing interesting work!

+**Consulting**: In principle I am also open to contract/consulting work.
+However, my availability (and legal ability) to do this may be limited by my full-time employment.
+If you are interested, please reach out by email.

 ### Learning more about me